Winding roads and mountain views - discover the very best of this Mediterranean island on a road trip around the classic race route.

 The Targa Florio was first held in 1906, making it one of the oldest races in the world.
 The route used various courses over the years, including one that lassoed the whole island, but the most common was called the Circuit Piccolo – a 45-mile loop around the western half of the Madonie, which cars lapped about ten times.
 With hundreds of corners, curves and bends, it had more more braking zones, more gear changes and – thanks to a long straight – higher speeds than any other race, hence why manufacturers used it to test their latest inventions.
 In many ways, the Targa Florio accelerated the development of the newfangled motor car.

 In those early days, villagers were warned of the race’s arrival by a man banging a drum.
 “Lock up your dogs, chickens and children,” he would shout.
 “The Targa Florio is coming!”
 Many of the locals had never seen a car before.
 The fastest they had ever travelled was on a runaway donkey cart.
 All of a sudden they had thunderous racing cars skimming their doorsteps, leaving comet tails of dust behind.
 They went wild for the racing.

-We leave the cobbled, trench-like streets of Caltavuturo and head into the countryside, which looks surprisingly refreshed after spring rains.
-The road loops around the rolling hills like an untied shoelace, through bottle-green fields bursting with yellow wildflowers and bright poppies.
+We began our discovery of the former racing route by navigating the cobbled, trench-like streets of the town of Caltavuturo.
+Then, into the countryside we went, the area looking surprisingly refreshed after spring rains.
+Here the road loops around the rolling hills like an untied shoelace, through bottle-green fields bursting with yellow wildflowers and bright poppies.
 High peaks appear like ghosts through an ethereal perma-haze, and the temperature outside the car nudges 30°C. In just a few months from now the landscape will return to its more familiar sun-dried look, as golden and crispy as an oven-roasted chicken.

 A rough and crumble road trip